Federal Regulation of Rodenticides

 Most rodenticide manufacturers accepted EPA’s 2008 mitigation measures and modified their products accordingly.
 Only one manufacturer has refused: U.K.-based Reckitt-Benckiser has continued to make its popular “D-Con” brands available to consumers nationwide, without bait stations and in several formulations that include second-generation anticoagulant rodenticides.

 On February 5, 2013, EPA published a notice of intent to cancel the federal registrations of the 12 rodenticides still marketed by Reckitt Benckiser which fail to comply with EPA’s 2008 mitigation measures.
 On March 6, 2013, Reckitt Benckiser filed formal objections to EPA’s decision and requested a hearing before an EPA Administrative Law Judge.
-The EPA will hold a formal hearing on the cancellation of the Reckitt Benckiser products, which should conclude by the end of 2013.
-Click here to learn more about the cancellation proceedings before EPA.
+The cancellation process resulted in a settlement agreement between EPA and Reckitt Benckiser to end the production of the 12 rodenticides by the close of 2014 and to stop distributing those products to retailers by March 31, 2015.

 California and State Regulation of Rodenticides